Immunizations and Other Health Information

 Students will not be permitted to start classes at the Larner College of Medicine without providing evidence of compliant immunization records.
 For the safety of patients and students alike, this policy is strictly enforced.
 Entering medical students are required to demonstrate evidence of having completed the following tests and immunizations by July 1 of their matriculation year:

-• MMR (Measles, Mumps, Rubella): Two doses of MMR vaccine or two doses of measles, two doses of mumps and one dose of rubella; or serologic proof of immunity for measles.
+• MMR (Measles, Mumps, Rubella): Two doses of MMR vaccine or two doses of Measles, two doses of Mumps and one dose of Rubella; OR serologic proof of immunity for Measles, Mumps, and Rubella.

-• Tetanus-diphtheria-pertussis: One dose of adult Tdap, regardless of date of last Td.
-If last Tdap is more than 10 years old, provide date of last Td and Tdap.
+• Tetanus-diphtheria-pertussis: One dose of adult Tdap.
+If last Tdap is greater than 10 years old, provide date of last Td and Tdap.

 • Varicella (Chicken Pox): Two doses of vaccine or positive serology.